iandow/mapr-streams-study/README.md

 The two examples we just discussed for streaming Avro encoded data and POJOs are tied to a specific schema.
 If you accidentally publish a different type of message to the stream the consumers will fail.
 That kind of schema enforcement is sometimes desirable for data validation, but contrast that with the next example which encodes data as JSON messages and consequently provides the flexibility for a single stream to be used for schema-free data.

 ## Step 7.
-Stream JSON documents and persisting each message to MapR-DB tables
+Stream JSON data and persisting each message to MapR-DB tables

 This example shows how to stream JSON data and persist each message to MapR-DB.
 Akka is used to asynchronously parse and save the streamed JSON messages to MapR-DB.
 This way we can avoid blocking stream reads when we're parsing and persisting messages, which is important since we can read from a stream faster than we can persist to disk.
 Unlike to previous two examples, we're encoding the streamed JSON data as Strings (not Byte arrays).
 The Akka message processor converts each message to a JSON document using the Open JSON Application Interface (OJAI) and persists that to MapR-DB JSON tables.